MicrosoftDocs/powerquery-docs/powerquery-docs/group-by.md

 In Power Query, you can group values in various rows into a single value by grouping the rows according to the values in one or more columns.
 You can choose from two types of grouping operations:

-* Aggregate a column by using an aggregate function.
+* Column groupings.

-* Perform an operation.
+* Row groupings.

 For this tutorial, you'll be using the sample table shown in the following image.